-Portal for ArcGIS comes with a Python script tool, portalScan.py, that scans for some common security issues.
+The ArcGIS Enterprise portal comes with a Python script tool, portalScan.py, that scans for common security issues.
 The tool checks for problems based on some of the best practices for configuring a secure environment for your portal.
-It analyzes six criteria or configuration properties and divides them into three severity levels: Critical, Important, and Recommended.
+It analyzes many criteria or configuration properties and divides them into three severity levels: Critical, Important, and Recommended.
 The descriptions of these criteria are as follows:

 Determines if the portal proxy capability is restricted.
 By default, the portal proxy server is open to any URL.
 To mitigate against potential Denial of Service (DoS) or Server Side Request Forgery (SSRF) attacks, it's strongly recommended that you restrict the portal's proxy capability to approved web addresses.

 Determines if generate token requests with credentials in the query parameter are supported.
 If supported, when generating tokens, a user's credentials could be provided as part of the URL and may be exposed through browser history or in network logs.
-This should be disabled unless required by other applications.
+It is recommended to disable this unless required by other applications.

 Portal services directory